chriswuaus/rock-paper-scissors/README.md

 # rock-paper-scissors
-Simple implementation of rock paper scissors using javascript and html
+Simple implementation of rock paper scissors using javascript and html played in the console